Lake of the Woods: Recreation on Lake of the Woods

 Tourism is a large part of the local economy of Lake of the Woods, and there are many recreational opportunities available on the lake and in the surrounding countryside.
 Much of the lake is fairly remote, but resorts and equipment outfitters offer options for those who do not have access to their own boats and equipment.

+Several parks are located in and on the lake, including: